CALL US! 1-415-851-9190 LetsGo@Lucky-Tuk-Tuk.com

 • The Haight Ashbury Street Faire: An annual event that celebrates the neighborhood’s diverse cultures with live music, food, and crafts.

-• Amoeba Music: The world’s largest independent music store, offering a vast collection of new and used CDs, records, and music memorabilia.
+• Amoeba Music: The world’s largest independent music store, with a massive selection of new and used CDs, records, and music memorabilia.

-• The Red Victorian: A historic bed and breakfast that doubles as a peace museum, offering a unique glimpse into the area’s rich past.
+• The Red Victorian: A historic bed and breakfast that doubles as a peace museum—an unusual, very Haight way to get a glimpse of the area’s story.

-• 710 Ashbury Street: Music fans should visit this historic address to see where the Grateful Dead made their home in 1967.
+• 710 Ashbury Street: A must for music fans—this famous address is tied to where the Grateful Dead lived in 1967.

 Wasteland Store Haight Ashbury